WheezyE/Winelink/docs/README.md

 ## Future work
  - [ ] Add updated example images
- - [ ] Make a work-in-progress youtube video to showcase VARA/ARDOP tones from soundcard on RPi4.
+ - [ ] Ask Seb for help getting VARA Chat running in box86
+ - [ ] Add PiLinBPQ?
  - [ ] Test port connections to radio CAT / test connection to radio audio.
 Might need to get my General license first . . .
+ - [ ] Work with madewokherd to [see if wine-mono bugs can be fixed](https://github.com/madewokherd/wine-mono/issues/116) (would drastically improve install speed)
+    - [ ] Work with Seb to find/fix dotnet35sp1 installation issues (improve installation speed).
+ - [ ] Clean up code with Google style guide https://google.github.io/styleguide/shellguide.html
  - [ ] Find Box86 [stability bugs for Winlink](https://github.com/ptitSeb/box86/issues/217) (and ask ptitSeb very nicely if he can fix them).
    - Eliminate need for downgrading Box86 to install dotnet & upgrading Box86 to run Winlink.
    - Find crashes.
- - [ ] Work with Seb to find/fix dotnet35sp1 installation issues (improve installation speed).
  - [ ] Work with the Wine team to [figure out why VARA's CPU gauge isn't working](https://bugs.winehq.org/show_bug.cgi?id=50728).
  - [x] Rely on [archive.org box86 binaries](https://archive.org/details/box86.7z_20200928) instead of compiling
     - [ ] Give user the choice to compile or not
     - [ ] Add auto-detection of failed downloads, then switch to compiling as contingency
- - [ ] Add VARA Chat
-    - [ ] Ask Seb for help with getting it running in box86
- - [ ] Add option (or check) for running the script via SSH (currently ssh causes wine to not display Windows)
+ - [x] Add option (or check) for running the script via SSH (currently ssh causes wine to not display Windows) - Fixed with X11 check
  - [x] Add installer for VARA FM.
  - [x] Add a check for sudo priviledges?
 Add a check to make sure script is not run as sudo?
  - [x] Change VARA Setup/Config terminal text prompts into zenity pop-up boxes.